5 Places to Live in Portugal, and 2 To Avoid

 Another popular Algarve hotspot is Tavira.
 Located close to the Spanish border, Tavira has retained much of its old town with whitewashed houses decorated with colorful Portuguese tile.

-A handful of restaurants line the cobbled lanes along with grocery stores.
+A plethora of restaurants line the cobbled lanes along with grocery stores.
 Life here is as slow as the Gilão river that runs through it.
 Stroll along the old Roman bridge to admire the village or relax on nearby sun-drenched beaches.
-Many expats from North American and Europe have long called Tavira home, making it easy to fit in and get by speaking only English.
+Many expats from North America and Europe have long called Tavira home, making it easy to fit in and get by speaking only English at first.
 Like the rest of the Algarve here you will find some of the best weather in the country.
-Local shops tend to cater to the British population, but Americans need only drive a few hours into Seville, Spain to stock up on American goods at a Cosco warehouse.
+Local shops tend to cater to the British population, but Americans need only drive a few hours into Seville, Spain, to stock up on American goods at a Cosco warehouse.

 Monsanto